juandiazx/ConsciousCart/README.md

-Made with ❤ by Robert Oratorio, Shravan Cheekati and Juan Diaz
+Made with ❤ by Robert Oratorio, Shravan Cheekati and Juan Diaz at Robinhood Hackathon for Social Good